CN-TU/ntarc-spec/docs/structures.rst

 Aggregations, Flows & Packets
 =============================

-.. todo:: Remove "separate_directions" as soon as possible

 * The ``packets`` directive serves the purpose of representing feature-vectors which represent packets.
 * The ``flows`` directive allows representing aggregations of packets, according to a specific key.
 * The ``flow-aggregations`` directive is used for representing aggregations of flows, according to a specific key.